 - Good suggestion engine w/ diverse TLD options and domain extension selection

 - Knowledgebase is put together pretty well

-- Chat support is super-fast, but lacks phone support
+- Chat support is super-fast but lacks phone support

-- Bare bones design (for good and bad)
+- Minimalist design (for good and bad)

-Now for GoDaddy,
+Now for GoDaddy –

 - Confusing checkout process (ie, the obstacle course of upsells)

 - Clean color scheme – but cluttered with upsells